 Under the Distribution Agreement, the amount of any indemnifiable loss will be reduced by (i) any insurance proceeds actually received, and any other amounts actually recovered from unaffiliated third parties in respect of the indemnifiable claim, less (ii) any related costs and expenses of such receipt or recovery, including the aggregate cost of pursuing any related insurance claims.
 The Distribution Agreement provides that an insurer who would otherwise be obligated to pay any claim will not be relieved of the responsibility or have any subrogation rights solely by virtue of the indemnification provisions of the Distribution Agreement.
-Pursuant to the Distribution Agreement, the indemnified party will use commercially reasonable efforts to seek to collect or recover any third-party insurance proceeds or other indemnification, contribution or similar payments to which the indemnified party is entitled in connection with any liability for which the indemnified party seeks indemnification pursuant to the Distribution Agreement.
-The amount of any claim by an indemnified party under the Distribution Agreement will also be reduced to reflect any actual tax savings or insurance proceeds received by any indemnified party that results from the losses that gave rise to such indemnity, and will be increased by an amount equal to any tax cost incurred by any indemnified party that results from the receipt of payments under the Distribution Agreement.
+Pursuant to the Distribution Agreement, the indemnified party will use commercially reasonable efforts to seek to collect or recover any third-party insurance proceeds or other indemnification, contribution or similar payments to which the indemnified party is entitled in connection with any liability for which the indemnified party seeks indemnification pursuant to the Distribution Agreement will also be reduced to reflect any actual tax savings or insurance proceeds received by any indemnified party that result from the losses that gave rise to such indemnify, and will be increased by an amount equal to any tax cost incurred by any indemnified party that results from the receipt of payments under the Distribution Agreement.